finos/common-domain-model/documentation/source/documentation.rst

    fxHaircutCurrency FxHaircutCurrency (0..1)
    postingObligations PostingObligations (1..1)
    substitutedRegime SubstitutedRegime (1..1)
-   baseCurrency string (1..1)
+   baseAndEligibleCurrency BaseAndEligibleCurrency (1..1)
-     [metadata scheme]
-   creditSupportObligations CreditSupportObligationsInitialMargin (1..1)
+   creditSupportObligations CreditSupportObligations (1..1)
    calculationAndTiming CalculationAndTiming (1..1)
    conditionsPrecedent ConditionsPrecedent (1..1)
-   substitution Substitution (1..1)
+   substitution Substitution (0..1)
    disputeResolution DisputeResolution (1..1)
-   rightsEvents RightsEvents (1..1)
+   rightsEvents RightsEvents (0..1)
    custodyArrangements CustodyArrangements (1..1)
    additionalRepresentations AdditionalRepresentations (1..1)
    demandsAndNotices ContactElection (0..1)
    addressesForTransfer ContactElection (0..1)
    otherCsa string (0..1)
    terminationCurrencyAmendment TerminationCurrencyAmendment (1..1)
-   minimumTransferAmountAmendment MinimumTransferAmountAmendment (1..1)
+   minimumTransferAmountAmendment MinimumTransferAmountAmendment (0..1)
    interpretationTerms string (0..1)
    processAgent ProcessAgent (0..1)
    jurisdictionRelatedTerms JurisdictionRelatedTerms (0..1)
    additionalAmendments string (0..1)
    additionalBespokeTerms string (0..1)

-This set of elections in ``CreditSupportObligationsInitialMargin`` is modelled to directly reflect the equivalent paragraph in the ISDA documentation, for example Paragraph 13 (c) of the ISDA 2018 CSA (Security Interest – New York Law).
+This set of elections in ``CreditSupportObligations`` is modelled to directly reflect the equivalent paragraph in the ISDA documentation, for example Paragraph 13 (c) of the ISDA 2018 CSA (Security Interest – New York Law).
 The cardinality constraint requires ``threshold`` and ``minimumTransferAmount`` to be specified, as it is an elective provision in all the Credit Support Agreements supported in CDM.
 Other clauses such as ``marginApproach`` are not elective provisions in all supported agreements so the cardinality indicates optionality.

 .. code-block:: Haskell

- type CreditSupportObligationsInitialMargin:
+ type CreditSupportObligations:
+   deliveryAmount string (0..1)
+   returnAmount string (0..1)
    marginApproach MarginApproach (0..1)
+   otherEligibleSupport string (0..1)
    threshold Threshold (1..1)
    minimumTransferAmount MinimumTransferAmount (1..1)
    rounding CollateralRounding (0..1)
    bespokeTransferTiming BespokeTransferTiming (0..1)
+   creditSupportObligationsVariationMargin CreditSupportObligationsVariationMargin (0..1)

 Each attribute is modelled based on the corresponding clause in the relevant legal agreement templates.
 Therefore, each provides the necessary components to reflect the election structure.
 For example the attribute ``rounding`` is of data type ``CollateralRounding`` which allows the specification of rounding terms for the Delivery Amount and the Return Amount, as shown below: